kishimisu/WebGPU-Fluid-Simulation/readme.md

 The simplest solution that worked for me was to download [Google Chrome Canary](https://www.google.com/chrome/canary/), then navigate to `chrome://flags` and enable `Unsafe WebGPU` & `WebGPU Developer Features` (for better security, don't navigate the web with these features on).
 Other methods can be found [here](https://developer.chrome.com/en/docs/web-platform/webgpu/#use).

+Once you have WebGPU enabled, you can start [plagin with the live demo](https://indiana-dev.github.io/WebGPU-Fluid-Simulation/) !

 ## Context

 I've already tried to create a fluid simulation a few years ago using plain javascript and no GPU, but quickly came to the limitations of intense CPU computing on the web.